Ewan-Roberts/Jarvis/README.md

 Some tests have been created for api.js, clock.js and spanish.js functions.
 You can run these tests at root with mocha

-for all BOOL STATEMENT's below the below words can be used:
+for all BOOL STATEMENT's the below words can be used:

 'true', 'go','on','turn on','begin','start','wake'
 return true

-'false','off', 'turn off', 'stop', 'halt' return true
+'false','off', 'turn off', 'stop', 'halt' return false

 ## Commands